Acellera/htmd/doc/source/tutorials/system-prep/02-protein-ligand.md

 ## See also

-- {doc}`Build a cyclic peptide <05-cyclic-peptide>` - same flow with a head-to-tail cyclisation.
+- {doc}`Build a cyclic peptide <05-cyclic-peptide>`: the same flow, with a head-to-tail cyclisation.
-- {doc}`Build a stapled peptide <04-stapled-peptide>` - chemical crosslink between two NCAAs.
+- {doc}`Build a stapled peptide <04-stapled-peptide>`: a chemical crosslink between two NCAAs.
-- {doc}`System-building overview <../../explanation/system-building>` - the conceptual map of the whole stack.
+- {doc}`System-building overview <../../explanation/system-building>`: the conceptual map of the whole stack.